-To get the most enjoyment out of your bike you'll want to keep it in tip-top condition.
-This will not only massively improve your riding experience but also enhance the lifespan of your bike - saving you money!
+To really enjoy cycling, you’ll want to keep your bike in tip-top condition.
+This will improve your riding experience and enhance the lifespan of your bike – ultimately saving you money!

 Learn from the experts

-If you're looking for some help, there are several organisations that provide training courses (look at the Events list for the next ones):
+If you’re looking for some help, there are organisations that provide training and knowledge-sharing sessions, some of which are free of charge.

-- Life Cycle offers basic and advanced bike maintenance courses to help you look after and repair your bike yourself.
-Visit www.lifecycleuk.org.uk for more information and details of how to book.
+- Life Cycle UK – offers basic and advanced bike maintenance courses to help you look after your bike yourself.
+They are also an accredited City & Guilds traning centre and offer industry recognised qualifications in bike mechanics for professionals.